bostonmesh/bostonmesh/docs/Node-Builds/Zatwig_node.md

 ## 🛠️ Explanation

 The main use-case of this node is for hill tops that dont need alot of power to punch through things.
 Its only a 22dbm rak but even so can make good connections many km away given proper LOS.
 These shines well when you place alot of them to properly mesh.
-I highly recommend upgrading the antenna to something like [this](https://store.rokland.com/collections/802-11ah-wi-fi-halow/products/4-dbi-helium-hotspot-fiberglass-outdoor-antenna-bracket-mount-for-rak-bobcat-nebra-sensecap) , It is a much better antenna.
+I highly recommend upgrading the antenna to something like [this](https://store.rokland.com/collections/802-11ah-wi-fi-halow/products/4-dbi-helium-hotspot-fiberglass-outdoor-antenna-bracket-mount-for-rak-bobcat-nebra-sensecap) , It is a much better antenna, but youll need to use an N type adapter.

 ---